 Why is President Donald Trump, who has promised the largest tax cut ever, having so much trouble accomplishing one of his main initiatives?…

-By Chad Terhune, Kaiser Health News and Barbara Feder Ostrov, Kaiser Health News
+By Chad Terhune, Barbara Feder Ostrov, Kaiser Health News

 Few, if any, states would be able to fund federal health care subsidies on their own under the American Health Care Act.

 By Julie Rovner, Kaiser Health News

 After weeks of will-they-or-won’t-they tensions, the House passed its GOP replacement for the Affordable Care Act on Thursday by a razor-thin margin.
 It now heads to the Senate, where it will face more internal strife and five big hurdles that…